ballerina-guides/social-media-demo/README.md

 1. Checkout the code base and move to the root folder
 2. Execute `docker compose up`

+>Note: When trying out feature 11 use port `9098` for the sentiment analysis endpoint.

 ## Without Docker Compose

 ### To complete up to feature 4